Citrine Properties, Facts and Photos

 What is Citrine?

-Citrine is a yellow variety of the mineral quartz.
+Citrine is a relatively rare yellow variety of the mineral quartz.
+The majority of citrine being sold around the world is heated amethyst.

-Heat treatments are often used to turn low grade or pale coloured citrine in to smoky quartz or lemon quartz.natural citrine tumbled stones
+Heat treatments are also used to turn low-grade or pale-coloured citrine into smoky quartz or lemon quartz.
+Lemon quartz does not occur naturally. natural citrine tumbled stones

 Citrine Facts and History

-Citrine is the birthstone for November on the traditional birthstone chart.
-On the modern chart it's an alternative for topaz.
+Citrine is the birthstone for November on the Traditional Birthstone Chart.
+On the Modern Birthstone Chart, it's an alternative for topaz.

-Although some coloured varieties of quartz including citrine are often mistaken for topaz, they're different minerals.
+Although some coloured varieties of quartz, including citrine, are often mistaken for topaz, they're two different minerals.

-During the first and second centuries AD the Greeks and Romans used citrine for intaglios.
-During the Middle Ages it was believed to offer protection against snake venom and evil thoughts.
+During the first and second centuries AD, the Greeks and Romans used citrine for intaglios.
+During the Middle Ages, citrine was believed to offer protection against snake venom and evil thoughts.

-Historically little is known about citrine because there are few references to it.
-This is likely to be because of its rarity.
+Historically, little is known about citrine because there are few references to it.
+This may well be because of its rarity.

-Like most varieties of quartz citrine grades 7 on Mohs scale of hardness.
+Like most varieties of quartz, citrine grades 7 on the Mohs scale of hardness.

-Deposits of citrine can be found in Madagascar, Spain, Uruguay, on the Isle of Arran in Scotland, the Ural mountains of Russia and the USA.
-Currently the world's largest supplier is the Brazilian state of Rio Grande do Sul.
+Citrine deposits can be found in Madagascar, Spain, Uruguay, the Isle of Arran in Scotland, the Ural mountains of Russia, and the USA.
+The Brazilian state of Rio Grande do Sul is currently the world's largest supplier of natural citrine.
+Brazil is also the largest supplier of heated amethyst.

 Citrine Healing Properties